On this page

 Context and workflow

-#The processing time for Form I-601A depends on the case type and current workload.
-Always consult the official USCIS processing time tool for the most accurate information.
+#The processing time for Form I-601A depends on the type of case and current workload.
+Always consult the official USCIS processing time tool for the latest updates.

 Why this matters